West Shore Railroad main line: River Subdivision

 Under CSX operation, the line between North Bergen Yard and Selkirk is known as the River Subdivision.
 It is approximately 130 mi long.
 At the southern end it connects with the Northern Branch in North Bergen, New Jersey.
 In Selkirk it connects with the Castleton Subdivision, leading east across the Hudson River or west into Selkirk Yard.

 The line is used for the transport of Bakken oil.
-The line uses rail cars that are considered inadequate and a safety hazard, calling for more regulations and oversight by the towns which The River Line passes through.
+The line uses rail cars that are considered inadequate and a safety hazard, calling for more regulations and oversight from the towns through which the River Subdivision passes.
 In February 2016, competitive federal funding for rail improvements was not awarded to the line.

 Selkirk Subdivision

 Under CSX operation, the line between Selkirk and Hoffmans is known as the Selkirk Subdivision.
 West of Hoffmans, the subdivision also includes part of the former New York Central Railroad main line between Hoffmans and Kellogg's Yard, east of Amsterdam.
 It is approximately 34 mi long.
 At its southeastern end it connects with the Castleton Subdivision at the west end of Selkirk Yard.
 It connects with the Carman Subdivision in Rotterdam before crossing the Mohawk River at Hoffmans, where it meets the Hudson Subdivision coming up from Schenectady.
 The line proceeds west along the north side of the Mohawk before reaching Kellogg's Yard, outside Amsterdam, where it becomes the Mohawk Subdivision.
 Amtrak's Empire Service, Lake Shore Limited, and Maple Leaf trains operate over the Selkirk Subdivision northwest of Hoffmans.